Pecacheu/Utils.js/README.md

 - `utils.loadJSONP(path,callback,timeout)` Loads a file at the address from a JSONP-enabled server.
 Callback is fired with either received data, or **false** if unsuccessful.
 - `utils.loadFile(path,callback,timeout)` Good fallback for `utils.loadAjax`.
 Loads a file at the address via HTML object tag.
 Callback is fired with either received data, or **false** if unsuccessful.
 - `utils.rad(deg)` / `utils.deg(rad)` Convert between radians and degrees.
-- `utils.map(input,minIn,maxIn,minOut,maxOut,ease) returns Number` Pecacheu's ultimate unit translation formula.
-Bounds Checking: NO, Rounding: NO, Max/Min Switching: NO, Easing: YES
+- `utils.map(input,minIn,maxIn,minOut,maxOut,ease) returns Number` For unit translation and JS animation!
+See ease functions in *untils.js*.